Jury sworn in trial of boy accused of murdering Harvey Willgoose in school stabbing

-Jury sworn in trial of boy, 15, accused of murdering Harvey Willgoose in Sheffield school stabbing
+Jury sworn in trial of boy accused of murdering Harvey Willgoose in Sheffield school stabbing

-Harvey, also 15, suffered fatal stab wounds in a major incident at All Saints Catholic High, in Granville Road, on February 3, 2025.
+Harvey, aged 15, suffered fatal stab wounds in a major incident at All Saints Catholic High, in Granville Road, on February 3, 2025.

 The boy denies murdering Harvey, however, and a jury was sworn in at his Sheffield Crown Court trial this afternoon (Monday, June 30, 2025).